owncloud/ocis/README.md

 ### Redis server

 You will need to start a redis server as a cache.
 The ownCloud storage driver currently will try to connect to the default port.
+A quick way to start one for testing is using this docker instance: `docker run -e REDIS_DATABASES=1 -p 6379:6379 -d webhippie/redis:latest`

 ### Root storage